Daniel-AnTra/Final-Project-Assessment-for-Scalefocus-Academy/README.md

                       // Forward the port in the foreground

                       bat 'kubectl port-forward --namespace wp svc/final-project-wp-scalefocus-wordpress 80:80'
-                      // Continue with the subsequent steps after port-forwarding
-                      // Add your additional steps here

                     } catch (Exception e) {
                       // Handle any deployment errors